 © 2001 by the American Association of State Highway and Transportation Officials (AASHTO), the Institute of Transportation Engineers (ITE), and the National Electrical Manufacturers Association (NEMA).
-All intellectual property rights, including, but not limited to, the rights of reproduction in whole or in part in any form, translation into other languages and display are reserved by the copyright owners under the laws of the United States of America, the Universal Copyright Convention, the Berne Convention, and the International and Pan American Copyright Conventions.
-Except for the MIB or the PRL, do not copy without written permission of either AASHTO, ITE, or NEMA.
+All intellectual property rights are reserved, except as described as follows, by the copyright owners under the laws of the United States of America, the Universal Copyright Convention, the Berne Convention, and the International and Pan American Copyright Conventions.
+Permission to reproduce, distribute, and/or translate into other languages is granted provided that: (1) this copyright notice appears on the front of the document, (2) "© 2001 AASHTO / ITE / NEMA" appears on every page of the text, and (3) the text is not edited or used out of context.